Bind to a particular interface

 the ip adresses (IPv4 as well as IPv6) should be configurable per network and user via client. nice would be a drop-down box including ips and reverse lookups.

-#1 Updated by EgS about 12 years ago
+#1 Updated by EgS over 15 years ago

 [08:36:38] <thiago_home> yes: type man 7 socket in your Unix system